marcglasberg/fast_immutable_collections/README.md

 This can be modeled by a map where the keys are the courses, and the values are sets of students.

-Implementing structures that **nest** immutable collections like this can be quite tricky.
+Implementing structures that **nest** immutable collections like this can be quite tricky and error-prone.
 That's where an `IMapOfSets` comes handy:

 ```